Sports tech in 2025 – What I’m looking forward to

 Mass levels of technical innovation in the sports tech industry feel as if they are slowing down.

 Companies are moving forward by tweaking and improving the usability of their products and adding a single tech component when they become available.
-As examples of that, we’ve seen Garmin focus on usability (Fenix 8, Edge 1050), we’ve seen the mass adoption of high resolution, vivid AMOLED touchscreens, and we’ve seen multi-constellation, dual frequency chipsets become a norm – and accurate one at that.
+As examples of that, we’ve seen Garmin focus on usability (Fenix 8, Edge 1050), we’ve seen the mass adoption of high resolution, vivid AMOLED touchscreens, and we’ve seen multi-constellation, dual frequency chipsets become a norm – and an accurate one at that.

 With that in mind, here are the products I hope and expect to excite me in 2025.